Updated May 16, 2026

 Direct answer, verified May 16, 2026

-In May 2026 Anthropic launched Claude for Small Business (cloud workflows inside QuickBooks, HubSpot, Microsoft 365 and similar tools), shipped the Claude Platform on AWS, moved Claude for Excel, PowerPoint, and Word to general availability with Claude for Outlook in public beta, added three features to Claude Managed Agents including a memory capability called dreaming, committed $200 million over four years to a Gates Foundation partnership, and, per Axios on May 14, 2026, tightened Claude usage limits as OpenAI courted agent users.
-The limit change is the one with a direct effect on anyone running an agent loop.
-The rest of this page is what that effect looks like.
+In May 2026 Anthropic launched Claude for Small Business (cloud workflows inside QuickBooks, HubSpot, Microsoft 365 and similar tools), shipped the Claude Platform on AWS (GA on May 12, 2026), moved Claude for Excel, PowerPoint, and Word to general availability with Claude for Outlook in public beta, added three features to Claude Managed Agents including a memory capability called dreaming, committed $200 million over four years to a Gates Foundation partnership, permanently doubled the Claude Code 5-hour limits on May 6 for Pro, Max, Team, and seat-based Enterprise plans, and then on May 14 introduced a separate credit meter for third-party agent harnesses (per Axios) so subscribers get a fresh monthly bucket for outside agent tools rather than burning their Claude Code limit.
+Those two limit changes pull in opposite directions, and which one applies to your tool depends on how the tool authenticates.
+The rest of this page walks that distinction with line numbers.

 $0M